 - The Working group is of the view that the framework should define ‘Corporate group’ which is not defined under insolvency and bankruptcy code.
 It is also noted by the working group that the term Corporate Group, Group Company, Subsidiary, etc is defined under the other acts, regulations in India, and different accounting standards

 - In The foreign Direct Investment policy Article 2.1.12 defines Group Company as “two or more enterprises which, directly or indirectly, are in a position to (i) exercise twenty- six percent or more of voting rights in the other enterprise; or (ii) appoint more than fifty percent of the members of the board of directors in the other enterprise or (iii) control the management or affairs of the other enterprise”.

-- In the paragraph 2 of the systemically important non banking financial (NON – Deposit Accepting or Holding) companies Prudential norms (Reserve Bank) directions, 2015 issued by the Reserve Bank of India (RBI), defines companies in group to mean two or more entities which are related to each other as subsidiaries, joint ventures, associate companies, promoter-promoters or have a common brand name and investment in equity shares of more than 20%.
+- In paragraph 2 of the systemically important non-banking financial (NON – Deposit Accepting or Holding) Companies Prudential norms (Reserve Bank) directions, 2015 issued by the Reserve Bank of India (RBI), defines companies in the group to mean two or more entities which are related to each other as subsidiaries, joint ventures, associate companies, promoter-promoters or have a common brand name and investment in equity shares of more than 20%.
 Similar definition has been included in the RBI Act, 1934 by Finance (no.2) Act, 2019.